zercurity/zercurity/installers/kubectl/README.md

 ### Applying PersistentVolumeClaims

 We've currently designed the deployment to work around an NFS server.
 The NFS server is used to store and serve the installation binaries via the NGINX pod.
-Which is configured to be `readOnly` and backend pods will generate and store the installer binaries to these NFS server.
+Which is configured to be `readOnly` and backend pods will generate and store the installer binaries to the NFS server.

 If your kubernetes cluster supports shared PVCs you can just use a shared PVC instead.